xenoQui/ECE3300-AlarmClockProject/README.md

 ## Repo Information

-This repo is broken into 3 parts:
+This repo is broken into 2 parts:
-- Alarm (Standalone)
 - Clock (Standalone)
-- AlarmClock (Combined)
+- AlarmClock (Final/Combined)

 Within each folder, the code is uploaded as v1, v2, v3... for each major change.
 This allows us to keep track of changes and differentiate working code with broken code.